 Interesting fact: 2004 film ‘Flight of the Phoenix’ was supposedly set in the Gobi Desert, but was actually filmed in the Namib.

 3. The Gobi Desert

-Formed by the rain shadow cast by the Himalayas, the Gobi Desert covers parts northern and north-western China, and southern Mongolia.
-It’s the fifth largest desert in the world, and the largest one in Asia.
+Formed by the rain shadow cast by the Himalayas, the Gobi Desert covers parts of northern and north-western China, and southern Mongolia.
+It’s the fifth-largest desert in the world and the largest one in Asia.
 The Gobi is a cold desert, and depending on the time of year you may even find frost and snow on its dunes!
 Wind from the Siberian Steppes makes the temperatures here vary wildly – winter sees the mercury fall as low as -40 degrees, but in summer it can reach over 50 degrees.
 The whole area is known the world over to archaeologists as the source of important fossils – particularly dinosaur eggs.